Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding

 \subsubsection{Stage-2: Image filtering}

 We filter the images harvested in the previous step using the pre-trained scene text detection method~\cite{dbnet}.
 To this end, we run this detector and obtain text even with low confidence.
 We retain images containing at least one word, while others were discarded.
-In addition, we ask human annotators to review the filtered set to eliminate false positives.
+Nevertheless, 53 images in the final dataset were found to contain no annotatable scene text.
+We deliberately retained this small fraction of non-text images to preserve the natural variability of real-world data collection pipelines, where some captured scenes may not ultimately contain visible text.
 The final data set comprises 6,582 images that contain scene text in 11 Indian languages and English.